medined/perl-5-by-example/perl_5_by_example/operators.md

 print("@array1\n");
 print("@array2\n");</PRE></B>This program produces the following output: <B><PRE>A B C D E F G H I J C E G</PRE></B>

-<H3><A name="Example: Assigning an Array to Scalar Variables">Example: Assigning
+### Example: Assigning an Array to Scalar Variables

-an Array to Scalar Variables</A></H3>At times, you may want to take array elements and assign them to scalar variables.
-The ability is especially useful inside functions and you'll read about that usage in Chapter 5,"<A href="ch05.htm">Functions</A>" .
+At times, you may want to take array elements and assign them to scalar variables.
+The ability is especially useful inside functions and you'll read about that usage in [](./functions.md).
 <P>It's also useful when you want to make your code more readable.
 So that
 instead of referring to the 3<SUP>rd</SUP> element of an array as
 <TT>$array[3]</TT>, you can refer to the value as <TT>$town</TT> or whatever